The Kodaira classification of the moduli of hyperelliptic curves: Singularities of ordered Hurwitz spaces

 Then

 \end{proposition}

 The map

-is a finite cover of degree $(2g+2)!$ simply ramified at the locus where two Weierstrass points lie on a rational bridge of the cover.
-There are branch morphisms $\pi^c, \hat{\pi}^c$ on coarse spaces that sit in the following cartesian diagram:
+is a finite cover of degree $(2g+2)!$ simply ramified along the divisor $\pi^{c,*}\delta_{[2]+\varnothing}$ where two Weierstrass points lie on a rational bridge of the cover with no markings.
+There are branch morphisms $\pi^c, \hat{\pi}^c$ on coarse spaces that sit in the following commutative (not necessarily cartesian) diagram:

 The ramification divisors of $\hat{\pi}^c$ and $\pi^c$ can be computed using Proposition \ref{prop:ramif_brach1}.
 This will be considered in detail in the next section.
-In particular, we have the following identity (see Corollary \ref{prop:ramif_brach2})
+In particular, we have the following identity (see Corollary \ref{prop:ramif_brach2} and Proposition \ref{prop:canonicalstack})

-where $D$ is a simple normal crossing divisor on $\overline{\mathcal{M}}_{0,2g+2+n}$ given by
+where $D$ is a simple normal crossing divisor on $\overline{\rm{M}}_{0,2g+2+n}$ given by

 Here $T$ runs over subsets of the first $2g+2$ markings and $S$ over subsets of the last $n$ markings.